NDCSwift/NDCSwift/README.md

 I enjoy learning, experimenting, and sharing knowledge — whether that’s through building projects, teaching, or creating YouTube tutorials.
 My focus is on **clarity, accessibility, and helping others grow as developers**, while crafting experiences that people enjoy using every day.

 🎥 Check out my [YouTube channel](https://www.youtube.com/@NoahDoesCoding97) for tutorials and coding content!
+Curious how this profile was built?
+[Watch the walkthrough](https://youtu.be/3GpVxXOXRlM?si=tqHCjHYsyFqQHEjY)

 ---